Get E-Book

 LOG_DIR=$ROOT/logs

 Node stores LOG_DIR as "$ROOT/logs".
-It does not read the previous key and substitute it.
-That behavior keeps parsing local to each assignment.
-Projects that rely on expansion need an explicit userland parser or an application-level expansion step.
-Keep that step visible because expansion rules affect security and quoting.
+It does not read ROOT and substitute it.
+Each assignment is parsed on its own.
+Projects that want expansion need a userland parser or an application-level expansion step.
+Keep that step visible because expansion rules affect quoting and security.

-Shell command substitution also stays outside the grammar.
+Shell command substitution is also not part of the grammar -

 BUILD_ID=$(git rev-parse HEAD)

 Node stores the text.
 It does not run a command.
-Env-file parsing should parse configuration text, not execute code.
+Env-file parsing reads configuration text.
+It does not execute code.

 The Startup Path Underneath

-The CLI path runs early enough to change both application-visible environment and some Node startup behavior.
+The CLI env-file path runs early.
+That is why it can change both the application-visible environment and some Node startup behavior.

 Startup begins in native code.
-Node receives argv and the inherited environment from the operating system.
-Chapter 8.1 covered the option parser and NODE_OPTIONS; keep that boundary in mind here. --env-file is a Node CLI flag, so Node consumes it before the entrypoint and before application arguments.
+Node receives argv and the inherited environment from the operating system. --env-file is a Node CLI flag, so Node consumes it before the entrypoint and before application arguments.

+The env-file path does three things.
 It resolves the path relative to the current working directory unless you give an absolute path.
 It reads the file.
-It parses DotEnv text into key-value pairs, then merges those pairs into the environment state Node will expose as process.env.
+It parses DotEnv text into key-value pairs, then merges those pairs into the environment Node will expose as process.env.

 NODE_OPTIONS=--trace-warnings